rentiansheng/mongodb_driver_transaction/README.md

 ```

 Encapsulate business logic, realize business-level management interfaces such as opening, committing, and rolling back transactions, and provide an operation interface for the transaction uuid and the cursor id record operation of the statement execution within the transaction.
-In actual use, the transaction uuid and in-service statement execution cursor id need to be stored centrally, and all service instances need to be available and used.
-You can use redis and mysql as central storage
+Now that the real transaction id of mongodb is directly exposed, there may be security risks in passing between different service nodes.

 ###### Specific implementation